fkapsahili/datavislab/MusicData/README.md

 - Filter data (slice)
 - Shape data (group, pivot, stack/unstack)
 - Enhance data (deduce or join)
-- Use visual data mining to gain insights (using Pandas plots)
+- Use visual data mining to gain insights (using pandas plots)

 ### Develop Convincing Info Vis

 - Ask relevant questions
-- Create eye-catching and attention-grabbing Info Vis (using Matplotlib)
+- Create eye-catching and attention-grabbing Info Vis (using matplotlib)
 - Attract the reader's eye by highlighting important aspects
 - Tell a story, or at least have an interesting message
 - ...